ybo-source/synapse-net-challenge/doc/start_page.md

 - `synapse_net.imod` for importing and exporting segmentations from / to IMOD.
 - `synapse_net.training` for training U-Nets for synaptic structure segmentation, either via [domain adaptation](#domain-adaptation) or [using data with annotations](network-training).

-Please refer to the library documentation below for a full overview of our library's functionality.
+Please refer to the module documentation below for a full overview of our library's functionality.

 ### Domain Adaptation